LazulDev/LazulDev/README.md

-# Hi there, I'm María aka lazul 🖐
+# Hi there, I'm María (she/her) 🖐

-> a telecommunication engineer involved in web development for almost 3 years now :sparkles:
+> a telecommunication engineer involved in web development for 5 years now :sparkles:

 ## Technologies 💎